Code-Institute-Submissions/animal-crossing-recipe/README.md

         4. Type "git clone" followed by the URL you copied earlier, in this case "https://github.com/Tanyapond/animal-crossing-recipe"
         5. Press Enter to create your local clone.

+- ## Tutorials and Credits
+   - ### Code
+      1. [Materialize v1.0.0](https://materializecss.com/) For majority of the page like navbar, card panel, card reveal, popup message and color.
+      2. Code Institute Backend Development Mini Project video.
+      3. [StackOverflow](https://stackoverflow.com/questions/28556370/confirmation-modal-for-flask-not-working-in-a-loop) for the data target code.
+   - ### Content
+      [Fandom](https://animalcrossing.fandom.com/wiki/Animal_Crossing_Wiki) For the game and recipes description.
+      [Animal Crossing](https://animal-crossing.com/) The actual game for recipes.
+   - ### Media
+      [Fandom](https://animalcrossing.fandom.com/wiki/DIY_recipes) For all the recipes images.
+      [WallpaperAccess](https://wallpaperaccess.com/) For the background image.